 Another way to find the available memory is using the top command.
 Though primarily used to display process information, it also displays some information about the installed RAM (random access memory) or the memory.
 Look for information at the top of the output, where it says KiB Mem which displays the total available memory on the system.

 Another option is to check the kernel ring buffer output to see what the kernel detected during the system startup about the installed memory.
 This information is printed out with a line prefix Memory.
 So, the following command will print out the memory information…

 will output something like

 Memory: 6156316k/7012352k available (4648k kernel code, 63836k reserved, 2402k data, 424k init, 5307208k highmem)

 The first part of the output is the value that you are looking for.

-Apart from the free and top command, most distros also have a GUI option which shows the entire system information including the installed memory.
+Apart from the free and top command, most modern Linux distros also have a GUI option which shows the entire system information including the installed memory.

 In Gnome, gnome-system-monitor will show you the memory usage and the total memory installed on the system.
-You can access this from a terminal by the command gnome-system-monitor or access it from the menu, look for by the name System Monitor.
+You can access this from a terminal by the command gnome-system-monitor or access it from the menu, look for a menu entry by the name of System Monitor.

 Though all the above commands and programs will give you a somewhat detailed information about the memory status on your system, that is not all you can find.
 You can find a plethora of information about your installed memory from the process file meminfo.
 If you are just looking to find the total memory installed on your system, then this might actually be an overkill.